Paul-Dempsey/pachde-hc-one/README.md

 - Downloading the *Release* and the *Latest build* are similar.
 I recommend using the latest build that doesn't show an error, so I'll explain the latter.
 - Click the button to get to the builds: [![Build Status](https://github.com/Paul-Dempsey/pachde-hc-one/actions/workflows/build-plugin.yml/badge.svg)](https://github.com/Paul-Dempsey/pachde-hc-one/actions/workflows/build-plugin.yml).
 - This takes you to the Github **Actions** tab.
 Once there you'll see a list of builds.
 The **main** builds are off the main branch, and the **v2.0.0-beta2** is from the beta 2 release build tag.
 A good build has a circled check mark, and a bad build has a circled x.
 The title is the comment for the top commit in that build.
 Click the title for a good build.
-- On the build page, there is a list of Artifacts.
+- On the build page, there is a list under **Artifacts**.
 Click on the OS-ARCH matching your OS and ARCH noted previously.
 This should download a zip containing the plugin file.
 - Rack cannot load the downloaded zip directly, so you must extract the `<plugin name>.vcvplugin` file. (the full name will be something like `pachde-hc-one-2.0.0-beta2-80970a7-win-x64.vcvplugin`).
-How unzipping/extract is done depends on your OS, and what zip management software you have, so I'll let you figure that out ;-).
+How unzipping/extraction is done depends on your OS and what zip management software you have, so I'll let you figure that out ;-).
 - Copy the `.vcvplugin` file to the plugins folder you opened previously.
 - Restart Rack

-At this point you should see the HC One modules in your module browser.
+At this point you should see the pachde HC One modules in your module browser.
+Right click anywhere in Rack where there isn't a module to open the module browser.
+Filter by Brand and check **pachde** to see just the pachde modules.
+If you want to find other modules to use (including my other plugin **pachde One**), visit the VCV Rack library.

 ## Acknowledgements

 Special thanks to Lippold Haken (and the Haken Audio team), for creating the Continuum.
 Lippold personally has provided generous support by sharing technical details that make this software possible.

-## Modules

-- **[HC-1](HC-1.md)** Fast access to favorite presets, with knobs and CV inputs for the essential controls: Macros and the Recirculator.

-- **[HC-2](HC-2.md)** Rounding, Pedal assignments, and CC maps (more to come).

-- **[HC-3](HC-3.md)** Pushbuttons to access up to 16 Favorite files.

-- **[Pedal 1 & Pedal 2](Pedals.md)** Pedal control, virtual pedals, and pedal CV in/out.

 ## Building